Akhilesh-Kasaudhan/E-Comm/README.md

-# E-Commerce Product Listing Page
+# E-Commerce Product Listing Page – Frontend Internship Test

 This project is a **frontend assignment** built with **React + Vite** that recreates a pixel-perfect, responsive product listing screen based on the provided Figma design.
 It demonstrates **clean reusable components**, **filters, sorting, and pagination**, and ensures accessibility and responsiveness across devices.